Rakesh-207/gemini-cli-openai/README.md

 - 🌐 **Third-party Integration** - Compatible with Open WebUI, ChatGPT clients, and more
 - ⚡ **Cloudflare Workers** - Global edge deployment with low latency
 - 🔄 **Smart Token Caching** - Intelligent token management with KV storage
+-  credential-management **Credential Management** - Smart credential management with status tracking
 - 🆓 **Free Tier Access** - Leverage Google's free tier through Code Assist API
 - 📡 **Real-time Streaming** - Server-sent events for live responses with token usage
 - 🎭 **Multiple Models** - Access to latest Gemini models including experimental ones

+## 🤖 Credential Management

+The worker now includes a smart credential management system that tracks the status of each credential.
+This system helps to improve the application's performance by ensuring that only valid, non-expired, and non-rate-limited credentials are used for API requests.

+### Credential Status

+The following credential statuses are used:

+-   **`VALID`**: The credential is valid and can be used for API requests.
+-   **`EXPIRED`**: The credential has expired and needs to be refreshed.
+-   **`RATE_LIMITED`**: The credential has been rate-limited and cannot be used for a certain period of time.

+### How It Works

+1.  **Credential Initialization**: When the application starts, it initializes all the credentials and sets their status to `VALID`.
+2.  **Credential Selection**: When making an API request, the application gets a list of available credentials from the `CredentialManager`.
+The `CredentialManager` filters out the expired and rate-limited credentials, and returns a list of valid credentials.
+3.  **Token Refresh**: If a credential's token is expired, the application will try to refresh it.
+If the refresh is successful, the credential's status will be set to `VALID`.
+If the refresh fails, the credential's status will be set to `EXPIRED`.
+4.  **Rate Limiting**: If a credential gets rate-limited, the application will mark it as `RATE_LIMITED` and will not use it for a certain period of time.

+This new system ensures that the application is always using the best available credential, which significantly improves its performance and reliability.

 ## 🤖 Supported Models